-Upland Sites.-Upland sites devoted to the cultivation of the bat willow are at present, rather restricted in area.
+Upland Sites.
+Upland sites devoted to the cultivation of the bat willow are, at present, rather restricted in area.
 They occur in the east of England, and principally in Essex where the soil is formed from glacial drift.
 The drift is variable in nature; it may be sand, gravel or clay, more or less pure, or mixed in any proportion.
 In the parts of East Anglia concerned, the underlying solid formation is either chalk or clay.
-Willow cultivation is here confined to the soils designated as boulder clay and to the more fertile sandy loams.
+Willow cultivation here is largely confined to the soils designated as boulder clay and to the more fertile sandy loams.
 The boulder clay is the more important; it is almost entirely arable, with the fields usually bounded by open ditches.
-The soil is fairly heavy. flinty and, although more permeable than a pure clay, sometimes requires drainage.
+The soil is fairly heavy, flinty and, although more permeable than a pure clay, sometimes requires drainage.
 Willow appears to be grown on the uplands only where the boulder clay, or other glacial drift, overlies the London clay.
-The trees are planted round the edges of the fields, a little way down the side of the ditches (Plate IV, fig. 2).
+The trees are planted round the edges of the fields, a little way down the side of the ditches (Plate 12).
 Generally willow grows more slowly on the uplands than in the valleys, but very good quality wood is produced, a fact which indicates that the cultivation may be extended out of valleys under certain circumstances.

-Drainage.-Soil may hold a superabundance of water, largely owing to its physical character; this is true, for example, of peat or clay.
+Drainage.
+Soil may hold a superabundance of water, largely owing to its physical character; this is true, for example, of peat or clay.
 In most cases, however, excessive wetness is caused by lack of drainage; the physical character of the soil is then of secondary importance.
-It is a matter of common observation that willow roots grow out into the water of streams or ditches, and because of this it is thought that any wet place is suited to It is necessary, however, to distinguish between well- and badly them. aerated water.
-Running water is always well aerated; even slowly moving or stagnant water in a ditch may be in summer, owing to oxygen given off by water weeds during daytime.
+It is a matter of common observation that willow roots grow out into the water of streams or ditches, and because of this it is thought that any wet place is suited to them.
+It is necessary, however, to distinguish between welland badly-aerated water.
+Running water is always well aerated; even slowly moving or stagnant water in a ditch may be so in summer, owing to oxygen given off by water weeds during daytime.
 So long as water contains sufficient oxygen, willow roots will grow healthily in it.
 In a bog or marsh, however, matters are very different; the movement of soil water is usually slow or absent and there is nearly always a mass of partly decayed and putrefying vegetation which, of itself, results in a lack of sufficient oxygen to allow healthy root development.
 In this case, lack of proper aeration rather than excess of water is the cause of disease; a healthy state may be produced by adequate drainage.

 On drier sites, the tree will grow quite healthily, providing it can establish itself.
 The type of locality will be reflected in the rate of growth and the depth of root development.
 There are sites where there is sufficient water during an average, or wet season, but not during a dry one; examples of this occur where gravelly or sandy drift overlies a clay.
 It is on these soils, with a variable water-table, that willows suffer most from drought; each dry season acts as a check to growth, a severe one often causing die-back of the crown.
-This is one of the main reasons, apart from their general poverty. why the gravel soils frequently found in river valleys so often fail to produce good willow.
+This is one of the main reasons, apart from their general poverty, why the gravel soils frequently found in river valleys so often fail to produce good willow.
+Alterations in the water level in the soil, for instance raising it by the blocking of drains or lowering it by pumping, are very inimical to the health of willows.